Frequently Asked Questions

 What kind of images do I get?

-Photographic still images you are given are high resolution jpg files and vary in file size from 8 to 20 MB depending on the color content in the photograph and any cropping I might have done.
-If you wish to have a specific resolution (currently I default to 600dpi), you must let me know prior to your wedding day.
-There are no watermarks on the full-size set of photos, though on the online gallery photographs a small watermark appears on the bottom of each photograph.
-Your photos will easily be high enough resolution to get good sized prints up to 11x14 or larger before seeing any reduction in quality.
-While I encourage you to go through me for any prints or products requiring even higher resolution files, I am always happy to provide my couples with large format individual files when necessary.
+The photographic still images you receive are high resolution jpg files and typically vary in file size from 3 to 20 MB depending on the color content in the photograph and any cropping we might have done.
+If you wish to have a specific resolution (currently we default to 600dpi), you must let us know prior to your wedding day.
+There are no watermarks on the full-size set of photos, though on the online gallery photographs a watermark does appear on the bottom of each photograph's online view.
+Rest assured that watermark will not be on your downloaded photos, nor on the photos included on your USB drive.
+Your photos will easily be high enough resolution to get good sized prints up to 24x30 or larger before seeing any reduction in quality.
+While we encourage you to go through Chadwick Photography for any prints or products requiring even higher resolution files, we are always happy to provide our couples with large format individual files when necessary.

 What rights do I get for using the photos?

 How many photos will I get?
 Do I get all of them?

-That's a rather broad question and difficult to answer definitively, because the number of photos I take depends on many factors including activity and environment.
-I take multiple photos of any given shot (people blink, scratch, get distracted by a shiny), so what you will receive is a culled set of your day with the best version of each shot.
-In other words, if I take three shots of a couple posing for the camera on the dance floor, I'm going to give you the best one of those three.
+That's a rather broad question and difficult to answer definitively, because the number of photos we take depends on many factors including length of day, number of photographers, level of activity, and the overall environment.
+We take multiple photos of any given shot (people blink, scratch, get distracted by a shiny), so what you will receive is a culled set of your day with the best version of each shot.
+In other words, if we take four shots of a specific couple posing for the camera on the dance floor, We're going to give you the best one of those four.

 Do you charge more for working on holiday dates?